chriswendt/ietf/draft-wendt-modern-drip.md

 	HTTP/1.1 200 OK

-#### 4.3.2 Commit Phase
+#### 4.5.2 Commit Phase

-The Initiator node upon receiving a succesful aggregated "yes" vote from all the peer registries should start the commit phase the registry that originated the gossip will now commit the data in the HTTPS request payload to its data store.
-Subsequently, this information is propagated to all the nodes so that each node in the mesh will commit the same information in to their respective data stores.
+The Initiator node, that originated the gossip, upon receiving a successful aggregated "yes" vote from all the peer nodes should start the commit phase.
+This node MUST commit the data to its data store.
+Subsequently, this information is propagated to all the nodes so that each node in the mesh will commit the same information in their respective data stores.

        ___           ___                         ___           ___
       |DB |_________|DB |                       |DB |_________|DB |